pemo11/poshguibook/winforms.md

 ```PowerShell
 [Application]::Run([Form]@{ Text="Aloha!" })
 ```
 **note:**
 In the command line *Using Namespace* can only hold one reference so using it twice will override the first "shortcut".
 Inside a script you can use as many *using namespace* as you like.

 **note:**
 I have absolutely of proof for the following assertion.
-But when *Jeffrey Snover* once asked me what feature was missing in the version 2.0 of *PowerShell* I said there should be a "using namespace" like in *C#*.
+But when *Jeffrey Snover* (the inventor of what became later *PowerShell*) once asked me at a software developer conference what feature was missing in the version 2.0 of *PowerShell* I said there should be a "using namespace" like in *C#*.

 ## The form class